doctrine/data-fixtures/UPGRADE.md

 # Upgrade to 2.0

 You need PHP 8.1 or newer to use this library.

+## BC BREAK: Add return types to all the methods

+All return types defined in phpdoc `@return` are now defined in the method signature, they must be added to your code if you extend the classes or implement the interfaces.

 ## Loggers have to implement the PSR-3 contracts